====== Command:SAM ======

 |3 |Makes the single-axis mode active and restarts the pattern of any other axis on the same card so they will be synchronized |

-On Tiger version 3.29 and lower, mode 2 has the same behavior as mode 4.
+**Note:** On Tiger v3.29 and lower, mode 2 has the same behavior as mode 4.

 == Example ==